input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-01-building-from-source.md

 As you can see, the value of `getCoin` now is `1900`, because you've sent `100` ADA.

-You can test other functionalit of the node, please see description of [Wallet Backend API](/technical/wallet/#wallet-backend-api) for detailed info.
+You can test other functionalities of the node.
+Please see description of [Wallet Backend API](/technical/wallet/#wallet-backend-api) for detailed info.